-- VA appraisal (not always require on VA IRRRL) a statement of the property value and determines the maximum loan amount to be obtained without a down payment.
+- VA appraisal (not always required on VA IRL) – A statement of the property value.
+It determines the maximum loan amount to be obtained without a down payment.

-- Loan processing fee or Admin fee – this fee is charged by mortgage lenders at closing to cover administrative costs for processing your loan.
+- Mortgage lenders charge – A loan processing fee or Admin fee at closing to cover administrative costs for processing your loan.

-- Title search the process of determining from the public record that the person selling the property, has a right to sell the property in question.
+- Title search – Determines from the public record that the person selling the property has a right to sell the property in question.

-- Title insurance a policy is issued by a title company after a title search is completed and they have verified there are no outstanding liens against the property.
+- Title insurance – A policy issued by a title company after a title search is completed and they have verified there are no outstanding liens against the property.

-- Recording fees this is charged for the recording of your deed on county records.
+- Recording fees – Charged for the recording of your deed on county records.

-- Survey charges – this is not usually required in Colorado – the title insurance company or lender may require a survey of the property.
+- Survey charges – Not usually required in Colorado – the title insurance company or lender may require a survey of the property.

-- Hazard insurance this is for new home owners insurance that covers possible damages to your home.
+- Hazard insurance – For new homeowners insurance that covers possible damages to your home.

 |Loan Category||Active Duty and Veterans||Reservists and National Guard|